Japanese rhinoceros beetle: Feeding resources

-Larval nutrition has a strong effect on overall growth in A. dichotoma.
+Larval nutrition has a strong effect on overall growth in T. dichotomus.
 Poor nutritional environments in the larval stage leads to decreased growth rate, which can prolong the larval period.
-A. dichotoma are univoltine and only produce one brood during the three summer months.
+T. dichotomus are univoltine and only produce one brood during the three summer months.
 If the larval period is extended for too long, the beetle can miss its breeding window, which would severely harm its individual fitness.
 Low nutrition levels in the larval stage are also correlated with decreased adult size of the eyes, wings, elytra, and wings in male and female Japanese rhinoceros beetles.
 Genitalia, however, are not affected by nutrition levels.
 Males produced similarly sized genitalia regardless of nutrition levels in the larval stage.
 Mating and fertilization were similarly unaffected.
 Contrary to genitalia development in males, the male cephalic and thoracic horns are incredibly sensitive to larval nutrition levels.
 Low nutrition levels are associated with a 50% decrease in thoracic horn length and a 60% decrease in cephalic horn length.